A Symbol and Coaction for Higher-Loop Sunrise Integrals: Preliminaries

 If the differential equations describe the moduli space of a Calabi-Yau manifold then there is expected to be at least one point of maximal unipotent monodromy, or MUM point~\cite{Klemm:2019dbm}.
 At a MUM point, all of the indicial roots are degenerate.
 There is then only one power series solution, accompanied by a hierarchical set of logarithmic solutions of increasing power.
 As such, it becomes quite straightforward to write down an ansatz for these solutions and solve for the Frobenius basis to the desired order around a MUM point.
 This Frobenius basis will serve as a particularly nice basis for the maximal cuts, and thus the entries of $\textbf{W}(\underline{z})$

 An additional property of Calabi-Yau manifolds of dimension $n$ is called Griffiths transversality.
-This property can be used to derive quadratic relations between elements of the Frobenius basis (and thus between maximal cuts and entries in $\textbf{W}(\underline{z})$) of the following form: \be \underline{\Pi}(\underline{z})^T \Sigma_l \del_{\underline{z}}^{\underline{k}}\underline{\Pi}(\underline{z}) = \ee The functions $C_{\underline{k}}(\underline{z})$ are often referred to as Yukawa couplings due to their role in Calabi-Yau compactifications.
+This property can be used to derive quadratic relations between elements of the Frobenius basis (and thus between maximal cuts and entries in $\textbf{W}(\underline{z})$) of the following form: \be \underline{\Pi}(\underline{z})^T \Sigma_l \del_{\underline{z}}^{\underline{k}}\underline{\Pi}(\underline{z}) = \ee Here $\underline{\Pi}$ denotes a vector of Frobenius basis elements. $\Sigma_l$ is a constant matrix referred to as the intersection matrix.
+It can in general be derived straightforwardly, for example by checking this expression using the first few terms of series expansions of Frobenius basis elements for $0\leq |\underline{k}| < n$.
+The functions $C_{\underline{k}}(\underline{z})$ are often referred to as Yukawa couplings due to their role in Calabi-Yau compactifications.
 Ref.~\cite{Bonisch:2021yfw} describes how to find explicit expressions for these functions from the Picard-Fuchs differential equations and derives them for the equal-mass sunrise.
-We will review that derivation in section~\eqref{sec:equalmass} and perform the analogous derivation for the generic-mass case in section~\eqref{sec:genericmass}.
+We will review that derivation in section~\ref{sec:equalmass} and perform the analogous derivation for the generic-mass case in section~\ref{sec:genericmass}.
 Once we have explicit expressions for the $C_{\underline{k}}(\underline{z})$, we can use the relations derived from Griffiths transversality to simplify the inverse of the Wronskian, representing its entries linearly in the Frobenius basis.